That1DireWolf-4746/animController/README.md

 ## example use cases
 with some math this can be used to mimic inverse kinematics for low-segment-count limbs or tails. for something like octopus tentacles it is suggested to use an actual IK library.
 ## what this cannot do
 there are no pings implemented in animController, if you want to do anything with host functions send the information over pings and call the animation from there.
+if you want to play blockbench animations call the animation as usual, animController is exclusively used for 'shape key animations' and cannot play the full animation.